milanm/DotNet-Developer-Roadmap/README.md

 ### 1. C#

 C# is a programming language developed by Microsoft.
-It's a go-to choice for building anything from desktop applications and games (using Unity) to cloud-based solutions and web services.
-With strong support for object-oriented programming and a rich library, it's designed to be easy and efficient.
+It's a language for building anything from desktop applications and games (using Unity) to cloud-based solutions and web services.
+With **strong support for object-oriented programming** and a rich library, it's designed to be easy and efficient.

 The latest version is **[C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12)**, released in November 2023.